Is dark energy the energy of the vacuum at the scale of the universe? Updated 05/04/26

 The cosmological constant makes it possible to increase the age of the universe to make it compatible with these data.

-But this calculation, which assumes that what is true at the local level is true at the level of the global universe by « adding » the supposedly independent local effects, which would be the case in a Newtonian-type space where space is absolute and independent of time, gives a result, for the equivalent « cosmological constant », different from a factor of 10,122 with respect to the measured value of the cosmological constant that produces the acceleration that we observe.
+But this calculation, which assumes that what is true at the local level is true at the level of the global universe by « adding » (in a scalar way) the supposedly independent local effects, which would be the case in a Newtonian-type space where space is absolute and independent of time, gives a result, for the equivalent « cosmological constant », different from a factor of 10122 with respect to the measured value of the cosmological constant that produces the acceleration that we observe.

 A fundamental argument: Relativity defines a spacetime.

-This is accompanied by gravitational waves that propagate the disturbance in the universe, (this is not « instantaneous »).
-If at the local level quantum fluctuations are assumed to be « independent », each one has its own global action on the universe with the associated gravitational waves.
+The key point is, if at the local level quantum, fluctuations are assumed to be « independent », each one has its own global action on the universe with the associated gravitational waves.

-The result on the universe results from the combination of all these independent perturbations, not additively at the energy level, but dependent on the phase parameter of the gravitational waves generated by these fluctuations.
+The result on the universe is the combination of all these independent perturbations, not by adding the energy level, (it is not a « scalar » phenomena), but dependent on the phase parameter of the gravitational waves generated by these fluctuations.

-We can see that we must then refer to the size of the universe to estimate the magnitude of the phenomenon, which gives a (very) different result.
+We can see that we must then refer to the size of the universe to estimate the magnitude of the phenomenon, which gives a (very) different result than adding micro-energies.

-Since the gigantic deviation corresponds exactly to the gigantic deviation in scale, this would rehabilitate the hypothesis of the cosmological constant represented by the energy of the vacuum.
+Since the gigantic difference corresponds exactly to the gigantic deviation in scale, this would rehabilitate the hypothesis of the cosmological constant represented by the energy of the vacuum, meanwhile it provides a scientific answer to this « mysterious » ratio.

 Notes